Ludvaer/omniscient0/dev_notes.md

 rails generate migration AddUserRefToUserDialectProgress user:references rails generate migration AddDialectRefToUserDialectProgress dialect:references

-!!!Very important avoid creating duplicates when adding more words to non completed test +make text on disabled button selectable (imitate disabling with color style adn detaching onclick instead?)
++make text on disabled button selectable (imitate disabling with color style adn detaching onclick instead?)

+!!!Very important avoid creating duplicates when adding more words to non completed test !!!also make priority for previously encountered words not to fall below 85% !!!may be make higher threshold for expressions that are leftier on sigmoid !think about weight may be in some circumstances like after big pause correct answer should weight more ?
+!store correct and fail as floats (capped to same sum to avoid 0 increment) or bigger integer or cap normal integer !and allow bigger or smoller increments for various circumstances !Move ClassModel from preload to pseudomodel class

 !cleanup migration and db stucture before shipping

+I need to decide weather I want to rebuild the interface and/to populate it from js or build a pure json reques flow for current one

+!!!create edit form from json instead of actual redirect, you probably keep queue full method before that !!!do not let old pick_word_in_set objects hang in memory too much !!!check how action retrived for each ajax in new test